WasmRS/wasmrs-rust/rust/crates/wasmrs-codec/README.md

-# wasmrs-wasmtime
+# wasmrs-codec

-This crate provides the wasmtime implementation for wasmrs hosts.
+This crate provides the MessagePack encoding/decoding implementation for wasmRS modules.

 ## Usage

-See the [example](https://github.com/nanobus/iota/blob/main/rust/crates/wasmrs-wasmtime/examples/request.rs) for usage.

 For more information on wasmRS, see the core [wasmrs](https://github.com/nanobus/iota/blob/main/rust/crates/wasmrs/README.md) crate.